spinnaker/spinnaker.github.io/setup/security/authentication/ldap/index.md

 The full, unique DN would be `uid=joe,ou=users,dc=my-organization,dc=com`.

-When `joe` is trying to login, this full user DN is constructed and passed to the LDAP server with his password.
+When `joe` is trying to log in, this full user DN is constructed and passed to the LDAP server with his password.
 The password is hashed on the server and compared to its own hashed version.
 If successful, the bind (aka connection) is successful and Gate creates a session.